 A few potential issues that can come with this style material is the lightweight feeling and durability.
 It was mentioned earlier, but for lifters who prefer a heavier stiffer shoe, then they’ll have a hard time finding that in this model.
 Also, I could see the Flywire material having durability issues through prolonged use due to its flexibility and easily maneuverable nature.

 The Nike Romaleos 3s have one strap that sits around the mid-foot area.
 This is different compared to the previous Romaleos 2s that had two straps at the top and bottom of the tongue.
-My prediction is that the mid-foot strap was used to promote shoe and total foot stability, since this shoe has the flexible Flyknit material (this shoe is designed to be most flexible through the mid-foot).
+My prediction is that the mid-foot strap was used to promote shoe and total foot stability, since this shoe has the flexible Flyknit material.
 The strap itself is made out of a polyester seatbelt webbing-like material.

 Nike Romaleos 3 Price